Image

 AMSR-Inpatient Training

-AMSR-Inpatient training provides participants with the knowledge and skills they need to address suicide risk and behaviors in inpatient setting clients.
-Participants will have the opportunity to increase their knowledge and apply practical skills in the five areas of AMSR competency.
+AMSR-Inpatient training provides participants with the knowledge and skills they need to address suicide risk and behaviors in the inpatient setting.
+Participants will have the opportunity to increase their knowledge and apply practical skills in the five AMSR competencies.

 Learn More